AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 they must be defined using constants whose values may be derived from expressions containing variables.
 Note that a formal parameter of a subprogram of mode **in** is a constant and may be used in defining a constraint.
 This restriction gives an explicit constant which can be referenced in analysis and proof.

+An expression with a *variable input* reads a variable or calls a function which calls (directly or indirectly) reads a variable.

 .. centered:: **Legality Rules**

-#.
-A ``constraint``, excluding the ``range`` of a
-   ``loop_parameter_specification``, shall not have a variable input.
-   This means that an expression used in defining a constraint shall not read a variable, nor shall it call a function which (directly or indirectly) reads a variable.

-   .. ifconfig:: Display_Trace_Units
+.. _tu-subtype_declarations-lr_01-fe:

-      :Trace Unit: FE 3.2.2 LR A ``constraint``, excluding the ``range`` of a ``loop_parameter_specification``, shall not
+1. A ``constraint``, excluding the ``range`` of a ``loop_parameter_specification``, shall not be defined using an expression with a variable input.

-           have a variable input.
-This means that an expression used in defining a constraint shall not read a variable, nor shall it call a function which (directly or indirectly) reads a variable.
+.. _etu-subtype_declarations-lr_01-fe:

 Classification of Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~